Click here for links to live streaming.

 Our church is located at 79 Denton Road in Wellesley, Massachusetts, in the Wellesley Square section near Wellesley College.
 For worship, enter our main entrance located on Washington Street, and for church business, enter from the Denton Road entrance, and go up the steps.
 (Note that Denton Road is a U-shaped road, and we are on the western end.)
 Click here for directions and map.

-Sunday early morning service and Sunday evening service typically are less than an hour in length.
 Sunday 10am services vary in length from one hour to an hour and 20 minutes, depending on whether communion is served and whether there are special events during the service, such as baptisms or special music.
-Weekday services last 30-45 minutes and Morning Prayer lasts about 20 minutes.
+Our Sunday 8am service and 5pm evening service are less than an hour, generally about 45 minutes.
+Our online Morning Prayer lasts about 20 minutes.

 If you are joining us for church school, arrive at 9:45am.
 If you are coming to attend for worship only, plan to arrive about 10 minutes before the service starts in order to have time to find a seat and get settled.